-This is the adopted budget that was approved by the Los Angeles County Superintendent of Schools (County Superintendent) and should be frozen in the PeopleSoft and BEST accounting systems.
+This is the adopted budget that was approved by the Los Angeles County Superintendent of Schools (County Superintendent) and is frozen in the BEST accounting system.
 Districts with initial budget disapproval must import the Revised Budget that was subsequently approved by the County Superintendent.